Daz762/aviation-carbon/README.md

 ## Build with Docker

-To build a docker image containing the CLI simply run `make carbon_interface=KEY sharpapi=KEY docker`
+To build the project as a docker image run `make carbon_interface=KEY sharpapi=KEY docker`

-replace the values `KEY` with your API for carbon interface and sharpapi.
+replace the values `KEY` with your API Keys for carbon interface and sharpapi respectively.

 ## CLI Examples (Docker)